This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Greece.

-Following the publication of the summary as referred above under 6.5, any interested person may submit its comments or provide information in connection with the notified concentration.
+Following the publication of the summary as referred in question 26, any interested person may submit its comments or provide information in connection with the notified concentration.
 In addition, in the context of the assessment of a notified concentration, the HCC is entitled by virtue of the Greek Competition Act, when it deems it is necessary, to address written questionnaires to any enterprises, natural persons and legal entities, public or other authorities and invite them to provide certain information within a set deadline (“market testing”).
 In practice, the addressees of such questionnaires may be customers, competitors, trade associations, consumer organisations or other public and administrative authorities.

 What information may be published by the authority or made available to third parties?

 The confidentiality obligation is provided in the Greek Competition Act and shall apply among the notifying parties as well.
 Third parties do not have access to the notification file (including any supporting documentation and any other relevant submission by the parties), rather than only to the decision of the HCC, which is made available as follows: upon the assessment of the notified concentration, HCC will publish a non-confidential version of its decision in the official website of the HCC and the Greek Government Gazette.
 The publication in the HCC’s website takes place immediately, whereas in the Greek Government Gazette may require from one (1) to three (3) months.